 1a If yes then consider what functions are critical to support and how well they can be provided for using tall shrubs or if important functions can persist regardless of canopy structure or beneficial to convert to prairie or other habitat type

-In an ash forested wetland that is truly mucky would you plany pacific willow for a bit of the height, shade, structure or convert to lower stature scrub shrub or allow natural succession to take place which might include more weeds or opportunistic native scrub expansion such as rose, spiraea.
+In an ash forested wetland that is truly mucky would you plan pacific willow for a bit of the height, shade, structure or convert to lower stature scrub shrub or allow natural succession to take place which might include more weeds or opportunistic native scrub expansion such as rose, spiraea.
 Documentation of these historical reference communities ahead of anticipated shifts might be prudent.

 Example: TH Nature Park, Churchill Forest, Quamash Prairie, EdenAcres